An Opened World

 From a small Oregon town to BYU and throughout his career with US Bank, Chris Feinauer (BS ’80) has cultivated a lifetime of meaningful relationships, many of which came from his numerous years of dedicated service.
-Looking back Feinauer reflects, “It amazes me when I think that I was just this guy from a small town where I never though anything remarkable was going to happen.”
+Looking back Feinauer reflects, “It amazes me when I think that I was just this guy from a small town where I never thought anything remarkable was going to happen.”

 Feinauer’s parents were European immigrants who converted to the gospel and traveled to the United Saints to be closer to the Saints.
 Eventually the Feinauer family settled in Oregon running various orchards.
 From this humble background Feinauer has grown to become the Senior Vice President and Senior Relationship Manager at U.S. Bank.
 Feinauer attributes his remarkable success to the meaningful relationships he developed from his time at BYU and his service with the BYU Alumni Association.